MGSimard/nextgen-template/README.md

 - [ ] Account/User deletion
 - [ ] Figure out visual loading state to middleware protected routes
 - [ ] App-wide cleanup

+## Issues with Better Auth

+- No server-side Sign In/Sign Out methods - Why?
+Can't use authClient in server to also match with revalidatePath() on logout.
+- No callbackURL for Sign Out method - Why?
+We need the hard refresh in situations where you want to prevent backrouting to a dashboard etc.
+- Full-on API fetches on every useSession call - Why?
+Why not just check for cookies and only fetch when not valid?